tweag/nickel/rfcs/007-bytecode-interpreter.md

 JavaScript doesn't have one official virtual machine, but rather many different performance-oriented implementations.
-We'll focus on the V8 engine, which is one of the fastest ubiquitous and most used JavaScript engine.
+We'll focus on the V8 engine, which is one of the fastest, ubiquitous and most used JavaScript engine.
 V8 is a really complex JIT compiler, which doesn't really fit the model of a basic bytecode interpreter.
 Still, V8 features the Ignition bytecode interpreter as part of its pipeline and implements noteworthy memory representation optimizations.